 - Apollo 11 became the first manned spacecraft to land on the moon, under the command of Neil Armstrong.

 - The Grateful Dead gave the name to a song, inspired by its unusual time signature.
-(The number does not occur in the song lyrics, though 3, 4, 5, 6, and 7 do.)
+“The Eleven” is played in 11/8 time.

 - Sandra Cisneros penned a short story titled “Eleven,” but it turned out that was the character’s age, not her name.